Posted on Leave a comment

 Kāhu Description

-The Kāhu hot Strat Pickups set is for blues/rock players in need of that bit more power.
+I’ve designed the Kāhu hot Strat Pickup set for blues/rock players in need of that bit more power.
 With cleaner neck and middle pickups and a hotter, grittier bridge pickup it’s a set that acts more like a HSS set than a conventional Strat.

-Without loosing their distinctively Strat personality the Kāhu are definitely Strat sounding but with an ugly streak.
+Without losing their distinctive Strat personality, the Kāhu are definitely Strat sounding but with an ugly streak.
 This is a true single coil set so they retain all the dynamics and feel of traditional pickups but with a fatness and power to bring out something different in your Strat.

 The heart of the Kāhu hot Strat Pickups set is the bridge pickup, it’s warm and punchy and sustaining with a much greater output than a traditional bridge pickup.
 The highs are smoother, mids honky and the bass full.
 They’re designed to push your amp into overdrive rather than for clean sounds.